 Edit: Ah, I knew someone would catch that before me.
 Strange that someone on an internet message board would nitpick every single word I write.

-(edited by Simba on 5.2.03 1206) I love the way you drive.
+(edited by Simba on 5.2.03 1206)

 There was a tag match on that card between Kane/Chyna and HHH/X-Pac which was almost certainly the best match Kane or Chyna ever was involved in, and which was a legit ***1/2 to **** match IMO.